 Get the Recipe: The Spruce Eats

-Christmas is huge in the Philippines and often celebrated between September to January.
+Christmas is huge in the Philippines and is often celebrated between September to January.
 This joyous time is usually spent feasting on delicious sweet and savory dishes, but one of the most popular is a ham supper. ‘

 It can be fried, eaten on its own, or paired with a white cheese called “kesong puti.”
 Most importantly, these Christmas hams are often glazed with sweet and syrupy honey and pineapple.

 Get the Recipe: Carol Au Courant

 In Brazil, people commonly enjoy “Peru de Natal” or “The Christmas Turkey.”
 It’s a staple there much like it is for Americans during Thanksgiving.

 Also similar to the practice in some American homes, the turkey is carved in front of the family at the dinner table.
 What makes it a little bit different is that the turkey is prepared with a fruit-based marinade and served with fruits like peaches, pineapples, and oranges.

 Americans might find the traditional mealtime a bit odd too.
 It’s fairly common in America to serve holiday meals earlier in the day (almost like a late lunch) but the traditional way to serve up Peru de Natal in Brazil is after attending a Christmas midnight Mass.